SAFCSP-Team/recover-project/README.md

 # File Recovery Project

 ## Objective

-Understand how to read files as an array of bytes and use the **XOR** operation to recover one file if missing.
+Understand how file recovery systems work.
 ## Problem

 Implement the **XOR** operation to recover a file.